yuewang199511/Advanced_lane_line_detection/writeup.md

 Used **cv2.putText** to write text on the undistorted image and apply a mask on it to show lane area.
 ![alt text][single_result]

+### Pipe Line Between Frames: Smoothing && Sanity check

+#### 1. Smoothing
+As suggested in this projects tips, a class to record last result for each left and right lines is defined.
+These parameters from the last 10 frames are recorded:

+1. x coodinates of fitted points

+2. line coefficients

+3. curvature of the last iteration

+These information are used to perform smoothing and used as back-up result if a sanity check fails.

+A smoothing is performed when a new result is added in the recorder and a avereaged result for the above information will be the output for this frame.
+Smoothing is utilized to avoid big turbulence of drawn result between frames.

+#### 2. Sanity Check

+A sanity check is performed when the fitted lines and curvature are calculated, and it fails when:

+1. The difference of curvature between left and right lines exceeds a tolerance.

+2. The variance (**calculated by numpy.var**) of horizontal distance between left and right lines exceeds a tolerance.

+Curvature and horizontal distance are checked because the identified lines should be parallel in this project.

+### Video Result

+This is a result from the **project_video.mp4**, the identification process in performed on the whole video.

+![alt text][fitting_result] [video_output]

+### Discussion

+#### 1. Deviation when the road turns

+When the road turns or the car is bumping, the identified road area will take 2 ~ 3 seconds to catch up with the change.
+The smoothing process may be the main process for this problem, as the memory size of the smoother is quite large( 10 frames).
+To solve this problems, a smaller memory should be set.
+In addition, the recorder should compare difference between the new result and the old results to determine if the road is turning.
+If the road turns, the smoother should clear the memory and re-calculate the lines from scratch.

+#### 1. Frequent shadows

+The program often fails to produce relatively fine fitted lines when a shaded area is approaching.
+This may be caused by noisy information in the edge detection process.
+My idea to solve this problem is to only obtain saturation threshold result when the shaded area comes.
+As saturation filter often produce much more pixels than the edge detection filter, we can safely reconstruct the line only from saturation.